TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

 }
 ```

 Flip only **really static methods** to functions.
-How do they look like?
-Couple lines, calling only native PHP functions, simple.
+What do they look like?
+A couple of lines, calling only native PHP functions, simple.
 Do not flip methods that require another service for now.

 <br>

 ## 5. Teach Faker to Autoconfigure

-As mentioned before, there is an extra layer of complexity with Alice Faker loader.
-The latest Alice 3+ might have figure this out, but in Alice 2, we still have to tag every single Faker provider:
+As mentioned before, there is an extra layer of complexity with the Alice Faker loader.
+The latest Alice 3+ might have figured this out, but in Alice 2, we still have to tag every single Faker provider:

 ```yaml
 services: